Winning on Twitter: How to Avoid Twitter Scams and Fake Prize Tweets

 2. Verify Whether You Entered the Giveaway

-If you enter more sweepstakes than you can remember, there are a couple of ways to double-check whether it's likely that you entered the giveaway in your notification.
+If you enter more sweepstakes than you can remember, there are a couple of ways to double-check if it's likely that you entered the giveaway in your notification.
 To start with, you can search for Tweets you might have sent to enter the giveaway.
 Just put your username in the search field on the right-hand side of the Twitter page.

 If that doesn't help, you can run an internet search to see whether that company ran a giveaway with that name.

-And if you received your win notice via @reply, you can "View Conversation" on Twitter to see whether they are truly responding to a post you made.
+If you received your win notice via @reply, you can "View Conversation" on Twitter to see whether they are truly responding to a post you made.

 3. Has More Than One User Tweeted You About Your Win?